We provide quality dehumidification services for your basement, crawl space, or whole-house to manage moisture and keep you comfortable.

 Above ground removals can be fairly cheap if the tank is easy to access.
 The cost to Below ground propane tank removals is around $900.

 Pollen, dust mites, and mold all thrive in high humidity environments.
 Having a dehumidification system helps to reduce the spread of these allergens in your home, improving your air quality and health.

 Humid environments breed pests like flies, roaches, and rats.
 These pests can not only get into your home, but also eat away at your home's structure.
 Removing that moisture helps keep pests out and your home strong and healthy.

-Moisture causes mold and bacteria to build, you may not even see it.
+Moisture causes mold and bacteria to build, and you may not see it!
 Basements, crawlspaces, even main living areas are susceptible when you have constant moisture.
 Removing that moisture prevents mold growth, keeping your home cleaner and healthier.

 Most AC systems run on 20-50amps, while a whole-home dehumidifier runs on 4-10amps.
 So although your AC may dehumidify, it often costs 5-10x more to run.

 What's the Difference Between a Humidifier and a Dehumidifier?